dwhinham/mt32-pi/README.md

 - Download the latest release from the [Releases] section.
 - Extract contents to a blank FAT32-formatted SD card.
   * If you are updating an old version, you can just replace the `kernel*.img` files.
 The other boot files will not change often; but keep an eye on the [changelog] just in case.
-- Add your MT-32 or CM-32L ROM images to the `roms` directory - you have to provide these for copyright reasons.
+- For MT-32 support, add your MT-32 or CM-32L ROM images to the `roms` directory - you have to provide these for copyright reasons.
   * You will need at least one control ROM and one PCM ROM.
-For information on using multiple ROM sets and switching between them, see the [ROM support](#-rom-support) section.
+  * For information on using multiple ROM sets and switching between them, see the [MT-32 ROM support](#-mt-32-rom-support) section.
   * The file names or extensions don't matter; `mt32-pi` will scan and detect their types automatically.
+- Optionally add your favorite SoundFonts to the `soundfonts` directory.
+  * For information on using multiple SoundFonts and switching between them, see the [SoundFont support](#-soundfont-support) section.
+  * Again, file names/extensions don't matter.
 - Connect a [USB MIDI interface](#usb-midi-interfaces) or [GPIO MIDI circuit](#gpio-midi-interface) to the Pi, and connect some speakers to the headphone jack.
 - Connect your vintage PC's MIDI OUT to the Pi's MIDI IN and (optionally) vice versa.